-The practical assessment must be video recorded and should take approximately 15 minutes per learner.
+The practical assessment must be visually (video) and orally recorded and should take approximately 15 minutes per learner.
 Each learner must introduce themselves, stating their full name and the date and the techniques they are demonstrating.
 The video evidence and assessor observation records must be kept securely and retained for a minimum of 3 years after certification has been issued for audit purposes.